-Highlights this weekend include Free Shakespeare in the Park, SF Giants Baseball and Union Square Live.
+Highlights this weekend include performances of Phantom of the Opera, Beach Blanket Babylon, and Union Square Live.
 You can also watch the SF Giants & the Oakland A's in action, visit one of several museum exhibits, or head across the bay to the Sausalito Arts Festival.